louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 > Now, I need to check the ICD-10-CM index and code set for the most specific match.
 Wait, let me verify the exact phrasing: the Index to Diseases directs "Hydrocele, canal of Nuck" to code N94.89, which is the most specific available code for this entity in ICD-10-CM, and there is no more granular subcategory listed for canal of Nuck hydrocele specifically [^notfound].

 > Hold on, I should verify whether laterality is required for this code.
-N94.89 sits within the N94 category, which does not carry a 7th-character requirement for laterality; laterality is not built into N94.89, so I should not append a side indicator or placeholder X here, even though ICD-10-CM supports laterality in other categories where it is explicitly required [^notfound] [^notfound].
+N94.89 sits within the N94 category, which does not carry a 7th-character requirement for laterality; laterality is not built into N94.89, so I should not append a side indicator or placeholder X here, even though ICD-10-CM supports laterality in other categories where it is explicitly required.

 > But wait, what if I considered a hernia code instead, given the inguinolabial location?
 Let me reconsider: a hydrocele of the canal of Nuck is a cystic fluid collection from a patent processus vaginalis rather than a hernia with solid content, so using an inguinal hernia code would be inaccurate; the correct approach is to stay with the hydrocele-specific code rather than forcing a hernia diagnosis code for billing purposes [^ea29e29b] [^3243e6c9].